intrepidcs/icsscand/README.md

 4. Switch into the cloned directory, `cd icsscand`

-5. Make a build directory, `mkdir build`
+5. Make a build directory and switch into it, `mkdir -p build && cd build`

 6. Invoke CMake, `cmake .. -DCMAKE_BUILD_TYPE=Release`